We are so grateful for your team’s willingness to come and partner with us.

 Yes, you do.

-To save on training, we use the same summer staff for the entire camp season.
-If you can commit a whole summer and want to work with kids, check out this link: https://vbcalaska.org/summer-staff/.
-Otherwise, you may see kids during your time here, but you will have limited interaction.
+Since we do extensive training for working with campers, we use the same summer staff for the entire camp season.
+If you can commit a whole summer and want to work with kids, check out this link.
+Otherwise, you will see campers and counselors in action during your time here, but you will have limited interaction.

 Layers that you can work/paint in.
 It may rain, it may be sunny and 70 degrees.
 An extra pair of shoes is nice in case one set needs to dry.